New law creates prison nursery program in Missouri

 Under the bill, infants born to women in prison stay with their moms for the first 18 months of their lives.
 The state can also accept donations and grants to help fund the nursery.

-“We’re here doing good for families, for babies, for moms, for us — the whole state of Missouri,” state Rep. Bruce DeGroot, a Chesterfield Republican who spearheaded the legislation, said when the bill cleared the legislature in May.
+“We’re here doing good for families, for babies, for moms, for us — the whole state of Missouri,” Rep. Bruce DeGroot, a Chesterfield Republican who spearheaded the legislation, said when the bill cleared the Legislature in May.

-The underlying bill, which is sponsored by state Sen. Cindy O’Laughlin, R-Shelbina, deals with childcare, and includes language codifying Parson’s executive order last year that created a new Office of Childhood within the Department of Elementary and Secondary Education.
+The underlying bill, which was sponsored by Sen. Cindy O’Laughlin, R-Shelbina, deals with child care and includes language codifying Parson’s executive order last year that created a new Office of Childhood within the Department of Elementary and Secondary Education.

 Another provision of the bill aims to close a loophole that was opened when lawmakers passed “Nathan’s Law” in 2019.
 The law, which was in part the result of a St. Louis Post-Dispatch investigation, aimed to ensure there were limits on the number of related children unlicensed in-home day care operators could oversee.